ianistor/ian_mywebsite/_tools/2026-04-06-asset-status-overlay.md

 - No additional database is required.
 - Status removal is handled by deleting the metadata tag.
 - Invalid-use suppressions are stored per user in editor settings, not in the project.
-- Dashboard scans can be limited to configured project paths.
+- Dashboard scans can be limited to configured project paths. (and should be to avoid big scans)

 ## Requirements